fubralimited/CentOS-KVM-Image-Tools/README.md

     yum install libguestfs-tools

-Or the equivalent command for your distribution of choice.
+…or the equivalent command for your distribution of choice.

 ## Testing virt-install